Northern Virginia Family Service

 In conjunction with our commitment to public safety and the requirements of many contracts, NVFS has implemented a COVID-19 Vaccination Policy which requires all employees to be fully vaccinated with an approved COVID-19 vaccination in accordance with applicable law.
 Medical or religious accommodations may be requested.

 Essential Job Duties: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 Reasonable accommodations may be made to enable individuals with known disabilities to perform the essential functions.

-At least one (1) year experience working with children aged 0-3 and families preferred
+•At least one (1) year experience working with children aged 0-3 or aged 3-5, and families preferred.

 At Northern Virginia Family Service (NVFS), we value the diversity of backgrounds, experience, perspectives, and skillsets that we collectively provide to our community, clients and coworkers.
 We celebrate and thrive on our differences and welcome everyone’s unique contributions.
 NVFS is committed to advancing equity, embracing diversity, and promoting inclusion and is an equal opportunity employer.
 NVFS is an E-Verify participant and drug-free workplace.

 NVFS values diversity in our workforce.
 We strongly encourage all interested individuals to apply, including people of color, all genders and gender identities, people of all abilities, LGBTQ+ individuals, other members of marginalized communities, veterans and national service alumni.